Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 Submitting your Online Mentor Application:

-Mentor applicants are strongly encouraged to apply as soon as possible and to recruit students, by visiting classes and communicating with science teachers and guidance counselors in local high schools.
+Mentor applicants are strongly encouraged to apply as soon as possible and to recruit students, by visiting classes and communicating with science teachers and guidance counselors in local high schools and emailing recruitment materials to local high schools.
 Mentor applicants are encouraged to become members of the American Fisheries Society, if they are not already.
 For more information about becoming a member, please visit our membership page HERE.

 Note: Mentors are encouraged to reach out and recruit potential Hutton Scholars from high schools in their local area.